googleapis/google-cloud-cpp/google/cloud/gameservices/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Game Services API][cloud-service-docs], a service to Deploy and manage infrastructure for global multiplayer gaming experiences.
+This directory contains an idiomatic C++ client library for the [Game Services API][cloud-service-docs], a service to deploy and manage infrastructure for global multiplayer gaming experiences.

 This library is **experimental**.
 Its APIs are subject to change without notice.